aimnova.

 Step by step:

-1. Hyperbole: ‘an eternity’ blows the wait up far past the truth, so the reader feels how endless it was.
+1. Hyperbole: ‘a thousand tonnes’ blows the weight up far past the truth, so the reader feels how exhausting it was.

-2. Understatement: ‘a slight delay’ shrinks a two-hour wait down to almost nothing.
+2. Understatement: ‘a little heavy’ shrinks a back-breaking load down to almost nothing.

-3. So what: the huge exaggeration next to the tiny understatement makes the poor service feel even worse and a bit comic.
+3. So what: the huge exaggeration next to the tiny understatement makes the struggle feel both real and a bit comic — and the watching brother unhelpful.

 Final answer:

-‘An eternity’ is hyperbole that stretches the wait, while ‘a slight delay’ is understatement that shrinks it — setting the two against each other makes the bad service feel both unfair and faintly ridiculous.
+‘A thousand tonnes’ is hyperbole that stretches the weight, while ‘a little heavy’ is understatement that shrinks it — setting the two against each other makes the struggle feel both exhausting and faintly ridiculous, and quietly mocks the brother who only watches.

 IB-style question — allusion, allegory and foreshadowing